Antistatique-Test/project-a/README.md/README.md

 # Project A

-A project to test Jira
+A project to test Jira.